Temporal Dynamic Quantization for Diffusion Models

 In order to demonstrate the superior performance of TDQ, we conducted tests using two different models: DDIM \cite{song2021ddim}, a pixel space diffusion model, and LDM \cite{rombach2022ldm}, a latent space diffusion model.
 For the DDIM experiments, we utilized the CIFAR-10 dataset \cite{CIFAR} (32x32), while for the LDM experiments, we employed the LSUN Churches dataset \cite{yu2015lsun} (256x256).
 This allowed us to showcase the effectiveness of the proposed method in both low and high-resolution image generation scenarios.
 We applied PTQ and QAT to both models.
 However, it is important to note that while the latent diffusion model consists of a VAE and a diffusion model, we focused on quantizing the diffusion model and did not perform quantization on the VAE component.

-In the absence of prior QAT studies for the diffusion model, we experimented with well-known static quantization methods, i.e., PACT \cite{PACT}, LSQ(+) \cite{LSQ}, and NIPQ \cite{park2022nipq} as baselines.
+In the absence of prior QAT studies for the diffusion model, we experimented with well-known static quantization methods, i.e., PACT \cite{PACT}, LSQ \cite{LSQ}, and NIPQ \cite{Shin_2023_CVPR} as baselines.
 Our idea is integrated on top of LSQ, by replacing the static interval as an output of TDQ module.
+We also provide additional experiments of TDQ integration with other methods in the Appendix.
 Per-layer quantization was applied to activations and weights of all convolutional and linear layers, including the activation of the attention layer.
 The models were trained for 200K iterations on CIFAR-10 and LSUN-churches, with respective batch sizes of 128 and 32.
 The learning rate schedule was consistent with the full precision model.